Pregabalin and Gabapentin – Latest Drugs to be Re-classified

 Thousands of people across the UK have been prescribed these drugs to take every day, and whilst they do carry a fair amount of side effects like many medicines, the people using them usually find that the benefits outweigh the risks.

 In epilepsy, the medicines work by regulating brain activity, as the organ tends to work much harder and faster during a seizure.
-Pregabalin and gabapentin help to prevent this happening.
+Pregabalin and gabapentin help to prevent this from happening.

 For nerve pain, gabapentin and pregabalin interfere with pain signals in the central nervous system, reducing the amount of pain and discomfort a patient feels.